blue9kamrul/ws_with_scrapy/Readme.md

 # Web scraping with Scrapy

 Here at first basic commands to fetch the website data were done.
-THe site which is scraped is[books to scrape](www.bookstoscrape.com)
+THe site which is scraped is [books to scrape](www.bookstoscrape.com)
 This is an easy and basic site to scrape.
+!(the data) [booksdata.png]

 ## Features
 - It uses the Fake user agent api to not to get blocked.
 Although this site doesn't block the user at all.
 It was done for learning purpose